 However protection is defined, it should include different management categories that allow for active management and sustainable use with the goal of strategically protecting or restoring habitat for the conservation of biodiversity.

-30×30 policies have been introduced in Congress and CA, HI, IL, MI, NM, NV, NY and SC.
-In addition, President Biden issued an Executive Order in early 2021 directing the Departments of Agriculture, Commerce, and Interior, as well as the Council on Environmental Quality, to develop a list of recommendations to achieve the goal of conserving thirty percent of the nation’s lands and waters by 2030.
+30×30 policies have been introduced in Congress and CA, FL, HI, IL, MI, NM, NV, NY, SC, and VT.
+In addition, President Biden issued an Executive Order in early 2021 directing the Departments of Agriculture, Commerce, Interior, and the Council on Environmental Quality to develop a list of recommendations to achieve the goal of conserving thirty percent of the nation’s lands and waters by 2030.

 In October 2021, and again during a 2022 public comment period published in the Federal Register, members of the Hunt Fish 30×30 Coalition submitted comments regarding the development of the American Conservation and Stewardship Atlas (Atlas).
 These comments called on the Administration to recognize and consider for inclusion all activities that are contributing to active conservation.
 These comments were largely echoed in 2022 when the Council Coordinating Committee (CCC), which represents the nation’s eight regional fishery management councils, presented a report outlining a comprehensive evaluation of all management activities that should be included or considered as part of the Atlas.